git-town/git-town/website/src/commands/sync.md

 - pulls updates from the tracking and all parent branches
 - prunes branches whose tracking branch was deleted at the remote if they contain no unshipped changes
+- if the branch is checked out in another worktree, syncs with the remote branch
+- if the parent branch isn't checked out locally at all, also syncs with its remote branch and the parent's parent until it finds a local ancestor branch

 Merge conflicts are never fun.
 If you experience too many merge conflicts, sync your branches more often.
 If your Git Town installation is properly configured,